Skip to content

 • High-quality, durable wooden construction.

-• Effectively teaches abstract concepts like functions in a concrete way.
+• Teaches functions in a concrete, age-appropriate way.

 Cons: